portel-dev/photon/NAMING-CONVENTIONS.md

 1. **Be concise** - Short method names are better
 2. **Avoid redundancy** - Photon name provides context
 3. **Use standard verbs** - Stick to CRUD operations
-4. **Think CLI-first** - Imagine the command-line usage
-5. **Be consistent** - Follow patterns across photons
+4. **Be consistent** - Follow patterns across photons
-6. **Test it out loud** - Does it sound natural?
+5. **Test in context** - Try it in MCP, CLI, and code

-Remember: Good naming makes photons a joy to use both as MCP servers and CLI tools!
+Remember: Good naming makes photons intuitive across all use cases!